KungumapriyaaMKP/InfosysSpringboard/README.md

 kugumapriyaa : we will present the ppt like how we will be doing earlier itself , varshitha can u show the ppt and documentation , ill show the deployment part, i think so all clear right?? join by 3.30 pm soon

-varshitha: Actually i am in college didn't brought laptop.
+varshitha: Actually i am in college didn't brought laptop.i am attending through phone.